 I like to steep several tea bags inside a large bowl for about 45 minutes to 1 hour.
 Steeping the tea inside a bowl helps to cool it faster (alternately, you can also cold brew your tea ahead of time).
 You can also include lemonade so that guests can make Arnold Palmers as well.
 To serve, I set up small bowls of sliced fruits and citrus and have fresh herbs available so that guests can pick and choose whatever they like to infuse with their iced tea.
 It’s also a good idea to have several spoons and tongs around so that guests can use them to pick up the sliced fruits or citrus.
 Add-ins and garnishes like peaches, mint, cucumber, pineapple, rosemary, or even jalapeños are quite tasty infused in iced tea.

 In general, I don’t add sweeteners to my iced tea, so I make sure to select tea blends that have interesting flavors.
-Numi’s Holistic Herbal Teasans are perfect for the tea bar!
+Numi’s Herbal Teasans are perfect for the tea bar and can be enjoyed anytime since they are caffeine free!
 Each teasan contains a unique blend of herbs, flowers, spices and citrus that have great flavors and will leave your guests happy.

 What You’ll Need